teamputtygen/hn-docs/docs/data-manager/service-deployment.rst

 Oneprovider
 -----------

-According to the platform deployment model, data manager should deploy one Oneprovider instance per Cloud (i.e., one in OTC and one in Exoscale).
+According to the platform deployment model, data manager should deploy two Oneprovider instances per Cloud (i.e., two in OTC and two in Exoscale).
+This is to separately support S3 and GlusterFS storage types.

 **Oneprovider on Cloud via Nuvla**